DecisionsDev/odm-docker-kubernetes/platform/gcloud/README_NGINX.md

     --set service.ingress.annotations={"kubernetes.io/ingress.class: nginx"}
 ```

+> **Note**
+> By default, NGINX does not enable sticky session.
+If you want to use sticky session to connect to DC, refer to [Using sticky session for Decision Center connection](../../contrib/sticky-session/README.md)

 ### 3. Check the deployment and access ODM services

 Refer to the [the main README](README.md#b-check-the-topology) to check the deployment and access the ODM services.